 It is easy to know if you have been hacked!

 Innovating new ideas can be hard when you have been hacked.
-Security is most definitely everyone’s concern and as AWS says, “a shared responsibility”.
-Security is quite a broad topic, can be complicated and sometimes requires specialised skills.
+Security is most definitely everyone’s concern and, as AWS says, “a shared responsibility”.
+Security is quite a broad topic, can be complicated, and sometimes requires specialized skills.
 Hackers love scanning IP ranges looking for vulnerable instances.